8r14z/coding-interview-prep/README.md

 - O(n^2)
 - O(n^3)
 - O(2^n)
-- O(n!) <-- this is already the worst you are able to find except some NP-hard problems which are n^n
+- O(n!) <-- this is already the worst you can find except some NP-hard problems which are n^n